grafana/grafana/docs/sources/alerting/manage-notifications/mute-timings.md

   - mute
   - mute timings
   - mute time interval
-title: Mute timings
+title: Create mute timings
-weight: 450
+weight: 400
 ---

-# Mute timings
+# Create mute timings

 A mute timing is a recurring interval of time when no new notifications for a policy are generated or sent.
 Use them to prevent alerts from firing a specific and reoccurring period, for example, a regular maintenance period.